Connect with others who understand.

 “I finally went back to the doctor for another Botox treatment for the vocal cords,” another member said.
 “For the next couple of weeks, I will sound as if I am whispering, and then my vocal cords should ‘relax’ for a few months.
 Brief relief!!!!”

-4. Injections Might Reduce MS Migraine Attacks
+4. Botulinum Toxin Injections Might Reduce MS Migraine Attacks

-“I’ve used Botox for migraines,” another member said.
+“I’ve used Botox for migraine,” another member said.
 “When she was doing the shots, she noticed my neck was really stiff and did injections there, too.
 It really helped both issues a lot.
 I go every 90 days for Botox.”

 Discuss Botulinum Toxin Side Effects With Your Doctor